ARctic Challenge is a one-of-a-kind Hackathon focusing on IoT, Open data, LoRa and Augmented Reality.

-and experiment on augmented reality.
+and experiment on the subjects above.

 This is the weekend to meet other enthusiastic hackers, push your boundaries, and realize the projects of your dreams!